Jianbe-03/Pesto/README.md

    *   *Why is it paid?* I'm an indie developer trying to fund ad credits for my upcoming game.
 Your support helps me keep building cool tools!
 Once I reach my goal, I plan to make a free version available.
 2. In Roblox Studio, go to **Game Settings** -> **Security** and enable **Allow HTTP Requests**.

+### 3. Install the VS Code Extension (Optional but Recommended)

+For the best experience, install the Pesto Explorer extension:

+1. Open VS Code.
+2. Go to Extensions (Ctrl+Shift+X).
+3. Search for "Pesto Roblox Project Explorer".
+4. Install and reload VS Code.

+This extension provides:
+*   A Roblox-style file explorer with official icons
+*   Smart sorting (Services first, then classes)
+*   Visual property editor
+*   Auto-refresh when files change

 ---

 ## ⚙️ Usage

-Pesto allows you to bind specific folders on your computer to specific Roblox games (Universes).

 1.  **Create a Project Folder:**
-   Make a folder on your computer where you want your game to be synced to.
+    Make a folder on your computer where you want your game code to live.

 2.  **Start the Server:**
    Open that folder in VS Code (or your terminal or any other IDE with a terminal) and run: